Thursday, April 10, 2025

 Still, everyone involved in BMT’s production of Grease acknowledges that the heart of the show is what has allowed it to remain relevant and beloved over 50 years later.

-Sharma said what makes this production of Grease stand out to him is that while you still get the classic songs and scenes from the film, the cast, crew and directorial team have taken a more real and raw approach to the story we all know and love.
+Sharma said what makes this production of Grease stand out to her is that while you still get the classic songs and scenes from the film, the cast, crew and directorial team have taken a more real and raw approach to the story we all know and love.

 “Whether this is your first time seeing Grease or if you know all the songs by heart, our production will deliver all of the elements you love while still keeping it exciting, bold and rebellious.”